openmrv/MRV/Modules_2/ccdc.md

-# 3.0 Tutorials
+## 3.0 Tutorials

 CCDC can be run using Google Earth Engine.
 Other implementations of CCDC can be accessed [here](https://github.com/GERSL/CCDC) and includes implementations in C, Python, and MATLAB.
 To facilitate analysis in GEE, Arevalo et al (2020) released an API and collection of applications that will be demonstrated [here](https://gee-ccdc-tools.readthedocs.io/en/latest/).

 This tutorial will use CCDC implementation in GEE, hence a GEE account is needed.
 Please refer to Module 1 for additional information on GEE.
 In the first example, the process is demonstrated using the CCDC API in Cambodia.
 In the second example the process is demonstrated in Mozambique using the graphic user interfaces.
-Finally, the process is performed in Colombia in a video tutorial using both the GUI and Javascript APIs.
+Finally, the process is performed in Colombia to create a stratification of forest loss and gain.

-## 3.1 Cambodia: CCDC API
+#### 3.1 Cambodia: CCDC API

 The test case in Cambodia will be demonstrated here using the CCDC API.
 This same process can be performed in the GUIs using the instructions described below in the example in Mozambique.